kadaeimobina/TestAutomation/README.md

    python3 get-pip.py
    ```

-## Robot Framework
+To install Robot Framework and Playwright libraries, follow these steps:
-## Playwright libraries for browser automation (Which is Browser Library in Robot Framework)

-You can install the required libraries by running the following commands:

 **Installation Guide**